Title I Parent Involvement Policy for Bellflower High School Adopted the 2021-2022 School Year

 - Parent involvement in their children’s education is more important to student success than family income or education.

-- Parent involvement with the school is most effect when it is supportive long-lasting and well planned.
+- Parent involvement with the school is most effective when it is supportive, long-lasting and well planned.

 - Parents must be involved in supporting their children’s education at home, and to ensure the quality of schools in serving the community, parents must be involved at all levels in schools.